HTTPArchive/almanac.httparchive.org/src/content/en/2024/third-parties.md

   )
 }}

-Figure 6 shows the distribution of top 10 third parties.
-The top 10 third party domains include several Google-owned domains such as `googleapis.com`, `googletagmanager.com`, `google-analytics.com`, `google.com`, and `youtube.com`.
+The top 10 third-party domains include several Google-owned domains such as `googleapis.com`, `googletagmanager.com`, `google-analytics.com`, `google.com`, and `youtube.com`.
 Meta's `facebook.com` is the only non-Google domain in the top 5.

 ## Inclusion